 We have funded our operations to date primarily through proceeds from sales of preferred stock, convertible promissory notes and warrants, public offerings of common stock and the incurrence of indebtedness.
-In July 2013, we completed our IPO, whereby we sold 5,750,000 shares of common stock (including 750,000 shares of common stock sold by us pursuant to the underwriters' exercise in full of their over-allotment option) at a price of \$14.00 per share for net proceeds of \$72.2 million.
-In June 2014, we entered into a loan and security agreement, or the Credit Facility, with Oxford Finance LLC whereby we received net proceeds of \$4.9 million from the issuance of secured promissory notes under a term loan as part of the facility.
-In October 2014, we sold 4,887,500 shares of common stock (including 637,500 shares sold by us pursuant to the underwriters' exercise in full of their over-allotment option) at a price to the public of \$20.00 per share for net proceeds of \$91.6 million.
-In March 2015, we sold 2,012,500 shares of common stock (including 262,500 shares of common stock sold by us pursuant to the underwriters' exercise in full of their over-allotment option) at a price of \$100.00 per share for net proceeds of \$190.0 million.
+In June 2014, we entered into a loan and security agreement (the credit facility) with Oxford Finance LLC whereby we received net proceeds of \$4.9 million from the issuance of secured promissory notes under a term loan as part of the facility.
+In October 2014, we sold 4,887,500 shares of common stock at a price of \$20.00 per share, less underwriting discounts and commissions, for net proceeds of \$91.6 million.
+In March 2015, we sold 2,012,500 shares of common stock at a price of \$100.00 per share, less underwriting discounts and commissions, for net proceeds of \$190.0 million.
 To date, we have not generated any revenue and we anticipate that we will continue to incur losses for the foreseeable future.

-As of December 31, 2015, our primary sources of liquidity were our cash and cash equivalents and available-for-sale investments, which totaled \$77.3 million and \$215.2 million, respectively.
+As of December 31, 2016, our primary sources of liquidity were our cash and cash equivalents and available-for-sale investments, which totaled \$38.2 million and \$204.3 million, respectively.
 We invest our cash equivalents and investments in highly liquid, interest-bearing investment-grade and government securities to preserve principal.